Negotiating better redundancy pay

 A lot of redundancy packages will take into account the element of doubt about the process, and will offer an enhanced amount, over and above the statutory minimum.
-So if you employer is offering you a big redundancy package then it will obviously be harder to negotiate a better one, because even if successful in an employment tribunal claim, you might not get more than say 6 months’ money, or even less if you find another job quickly (tribunals only award compensation in redundancy cases for the amount of time actually out of a job).
+So if you employer is offering you a big redundancy package then it will obviously be harder to negotiate a better payout.
+Even if successful in an employment tribunal claim, you might not get more than say 6 months’pay, or even less if you find another job quickly (tribunals only award compensation in redundancy cases for the amount of time actually out of a job).

 Ask for disclosure of documents, especially scoring criteria.
 Demand to know who rated you against the criteria and why, and ask to see any evidence which the managers referred to, such as absence records or disciplinary records.
 You should also ask to see the scores of the other employees in your redundancy pool.
 By this stage your employer may start to get nervous and offer you an increased package.